michael-hartmann/caps/docs/manual/manual.rst

 Temperature
 ^^^^^^^^^^^

-You can set the temperature using ``-T``.
-The following program computes the free energy just like in the last example but at room temperature :math:`T=300\mathrm{K}`:
+The temperature in Kelvin can be set by using the flag ``-T``.
+The following call computes the free energy just like in the last example but at room temperature :math:`T=300\mathrm{K}`:

 .. code-block:: console